mediamonks/display-advertising-docs/docs/guides/dco.md

 ## Feed configuration

 The Generate Code contains some important information, such as the Profile Id and the general structure of the data feed you'll be using.
 The Generate Code is the tool you need to develop your creative unit in a dynamic way.

-Data teams should be responsible for setting up Studio enviroment and handing you the Generate Code.
+Data team should be responsible for setting up the Studio environment and handing you the Generate Code.

 You must replace Studio's Generated Code in the getDynamicData() function in the getDynamicData.js file of your project.

 ```js